rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```

 Your result should be:  2.5% 55158,  97.5% 88925.
-Measurements like these can sometimes be used to set outlier limits for the dataset.
+Quantiles can sometimes be used to set outlier limits for the dataset.

 9. Data Exploration: Check aggregate data for given attributes.